 TEXTING: Go through your contacts and write down every coach and the university where they coach.
 Then bring up the ESPN app.
 Go through and mark down all those schools with alerts.
 I would text a coach as soon as I would get a notification.
-“Hey coach congrats on the win.
-That’s big time for you guys”.
+“Hey coach, congrats on the win.
+That’s a big-time for you guys”.

 CALLING: I would very rarely call head coaches.
-But, support staff, assistant’s coaches, and other graduate assistants I would try to call every chance that I could.
-I hate when people say “It’s a who you know business”.
+But, support staff, assistant coaches, and other graduate assistants, I would try to call every chance that I could.
+I hate when people say, “It’s a who you know business.”
 Guess what?
-You may know someone but they may know some other guy 10x more.
+You may know someone, but they may know some other guy 10x more.

-In what I have learned, a hope all is well call won’t help you get to know someone.
-A 2x a week phone conversation though will help you develop that relationship.
+From what I have learned, a “hope all is well” call won’t help you get to know someone.
+A 2x a week phone conversation, though, will help you develop that relationship.
 Even if they don’t answer, leave a voicemail.

-One of our coaches taught me that the best way to have a conversation as a GA or manager is to go through a conversation without talking about yourself.
-It sounds simple, but it is actually something pretty difficult.
+One of our coaches taught me that the best way to have a conversation as a graduate assistant or manager is to go through a conversation without talking about yourself.
+It sounds simple, but it is actually pretty difficult.

 Try to find out the most information on the person as you can.
-Be in tuned with the conversation.
-People tend to make up their mind about someone after the first time they talk to someone.
-It is hard to not to like someone that is interested about you and your career.
+Be in tune with the conversation.
+People tend to make up their minds about someone after the first time they talk to someone.
+It is hard not to like someone interested in you and your career.

 Know Your Role

-Like I said, there is always a bigger purpose.
-Hold your opinion, everyone has one.
+As I said, there is always a bigger purpose.
+Hold your opinion; everyone has one.

 Never Miss A Basketball Opportunity

-All these things are very vague, but they helped me land my job right after my GA career.
-Being a GA/manager is special and don’t take it for granted.
-Two years go by so fast, you do not want to look back and question if you gave it your all.
+These things are very vague, but they helped me land my job right after my GA career.
+Being a GA/manager is special, and don’t take it for granted.
+Two years go by so fast; you do not want to look back and question if you gave it your all.